andyjsmith/Exe-Spy/README.md

 The hex view tab is a basic hex viewer for the PE file.
 The columns are the offset from the start of the file, the hex values, and an ASCII decoding of the hex values.

-Since Python and Qt together are fairly slow together, this tab may take a while to load.
+Since Python and Qt are fairly slow together, this tab may take a while to load.

 ### Hashes